Sanchez-March House

-The Sanchez-March House, near Los Ojos, New Mexico, was built around 1880.
-It was listed on the National Register of Historic Places in 1985.
+The Sanchez-March House, is a historic house in Los Ojos, New Mexico, United States, that was built around 1880 and is listed on the National Register of Historic Places (NRHP).

+Description

 The listing includes the house and two log barns, with a total of three contributing buildings.
 The house is 50 ft west of U.S. Route 84 and 200 yd north of New Mexico State Road 95.

 It was deemed to be the best preserved of several "officer's plan" houses in the area, which by oral tradition were based on a type of officer's house used at Fort Lowell.
 The type introduced Anglo-American elements into the local architecture.
 It includes stock Queen Anne elements.

 It is built with stucco and end boards over 18 in adobe walls and has a wraparound porch.

+The house was listed on the NRHP April 4, 1985.